mixmastamyk/console/docs/why.rst

 ~~~~~~~~~~~~~~

 With Windows 10──\
-the  Ballmer-lameo-barrier has finally been breached,
+the Ballmer/Suit barrier has finally been breached,
 allowing *multi-decade-late*
 `improvements
 <http://www.nivot.org/blog/post/2016/02/04/Windows-10-TH2-(v1511)-Console-Host-Enhancements>`_
 to be made to its until-now pathetic "console."
 Often still known as the "DOS Prompt" because it hadn't changed since then.
 Vaguely analogous to a virtual terminal,
-as a Yugo would compare to a BMW.
+as a Yugo might compare to a classic BMW.
 But now it's supercharged.

 So, the three major platforms now support ANSI escape sequences.
 Again!
 What's old is new again.
+Add Unicode and millions of colors and it's better than ever.

 We need great command-line tools and that's where ``console`` fits in.

 .. container:: center